 Moderator: This is 2nd most common question (after the question about the nutrition plan).
 And the answer remains the same: discuss this serious topic with your attending physician.
 Each patient is unique, individual.
 There is no rule or pattern for all the patients suffering from CKD to follow.
 For example, transplanted patients must drink at least 3 lt fluids/day.
 For peritoneal dialysis patients, there are no restrictions on fluids since they perform their dialysis sessions at home every day.
-But for dialysis patients that may urinate very little-or not at all any extra fluid must be removed by dialysis, and consuming too much fluid may cause buildup between dialysis sessions, resulting in the following: strong headaches, low blood pressure, and pericarditis.
-In our dialysis unit, we suggest our patients on dialysis consuming fluids up to 3% of their dry weight between their dialysis sessions.
+But for dialysis patients that may urinate very little-or not at all any extra fluid must be removed by dialysis, and consuming too much fluid may cause buildup between dialysis unit, we suggest our patients on dialysis consuming fluids up to 3% of their dry weight between their dialysis sessions.
 This is not acceptable scientific advice but it is a beginning for the patient to control the fluid consumption.
 For patients in stages 2 - 4 of CKD the nephrologist must define the daily fluid consumption since it depends on the patient's general health condition.